 From the Consent Decree's entry on September 2014 through June 30, 2018, the Discharger met the required sewer rehabilitation and condition assessment requirements of the Consent Decree.
-The Discharger completed all rehabilitation requirements in fiscal year 2015 and is currently completing condition assessments on all sewer mains on a ten fiscal year cycle, as required by the Consent Decree.
+On average, the Discharger rehabilitated 1.3 percent per year of total feet of sewer mains and performed condition assessments on 10 percent per year of total feet of sewer mains.

-EBMUD's Regional Technical Support Program has not identified any high priority sources of inflow within the Discharger's service area to date.
+EBMUD's Regional Technical Support Program identified 66 sources of inflow within the Discharger's service area.
+The Discharger classified three sources as high priority.
+It abated two and expects to abate the remaining source within the required 24-month timeframe.

-The Discharger has identified no Acute Defects to date.